farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_AttackSim_PW_attack.md

 	Select the **Open preview panel** button that appears below the **Payload Indicators** section.

 30. A preview of the **Microsoft landing page** appears in the pane on the right.
-Scroll down through this preview panel and review the features.
 This preview panel provides an example of what the landing page will look like when someone experiences a Drive-by URL attack and the simulation uses **Microsoft Landing Page Template 1**.
+Scroll down through this preview panel and review the features of this template.
 When you're finished, select the **Close** button at the bottom of the preview panel.

 31. On the **Landing page**, in the **Select landing page layout** field, select one of the other templates and then select **Open preview panel**.
 Examine the preview panel and note how the landing page for this template is different from **Microsoft Landing Page Template 1**.
 When you're finished, select the **Close** button at the bottom of the preview panel.

 32. Repeat the prior step and select another template.
 Note how this template is different from the other two you looked at.
 Repeat this step as many times as you would like until you find a template that you want to use for this simulation.
-Once you're satisfied with the template that you've chosen, select **Next** on the **Landing page**.
+Once you're satisfied with a template, select **Next** on the **Landing page**.

 33. On the **Select end user notification** page, choose how you want the end user to be notified.
 For the purpose of this lab, select **Microsoft default notification (recommended)**.
 In the list of notifications, configure the following notifications: